Marijuana Cultivation / Grow Houses in Williamson and Bell County

 If the amount in possession is more than 2,000 pounds, a conviction for the offense can result in a felony of the first degree, which is punishable by life in prison or a term of five to 99 years in prison and/or a fine up to $50,000.

 Cultivation or growing of even less than four ounces of marijuana is generally punishable as a misdemeanor offense, which can result in a jail term if the alleged offender is convicted.
 However, an alleged marijuana offender may be eligible for the Williamson County Drug Court Program, as an alternative sentence.
 The drug court is for repeat non-violent drug offenders in the state.
 Upon successful completion of the program, participants will be referred to the court for the dismissal of their criminal charges.

 The program usually lasts 12 months or longer, and it is basically a rehabilitation program for the alleged drug offender.
 The program focuses on the compliance of court-ordered conditions, maintaining sobriety and abstaining from drugs, participation and completion of intensive outpatient treatment, the development and maintenance of living skills and positive behaviors, and attendance at regular court hearings to inform the judge of the alleged offender’s progress.

 Law Office of Michael J. Price, P.C. | Williamson County Cultivation of Marijuana Lawyer

 It is in your best interest to immediately seek legal representation f you have been arrested and charged with growing marijuana in Georgetown and the surrounding areas of central Texas.
 Michael J. Price is a knowledgeable Georgetown criminal defense attorney who will make every effort to fight the allegations against you.

-Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 or fill out an online contact form for a consultation about your alleged marijuana charges throughout Williamson County and Bell County in Texas.
+Contact Law Office of Michael J. Price, P.C. at (512) 354-1880 or fill out an online contact form for a consultation about your alleged marijuana charges throughout Williamson County and Bell County in Texas.